-- 1. report on the number of members present in person in order to determine the existence of a quorum; - 2. reading of the notice of the meeting and proof of the due publication or mailing thereof, or the waiver or waivers of notice of the meeting, as the case may be; - 3. reading of unapproved minutes of previous meetings of the members and the taking of necessary action thereon; - 4. presentation and consideration of reports of officers, directors and committees; - 5. election of directors; - 6. unfinished business; - 7. new business; and - 8. adjournment.
+1. report on the number of members present in person in order to determine the existence of a quorum;

+2. reading of the notice of the meeting and proof of the due publication or mailing thereof, or the waiver or waivers of notice of the meeting, as the case may be;

+3. reading of unapproved minutes of previous meetings of the members and the taking of necessary action thereon;

+presentation and consideration of reports of officers, directors and committees; announcement and/or election of directors provided for in Article IV, Section 5 of the bylaws;

+6. unfinished business;

+7. new business; and

+8. adjournment.

-ARTICLE IV
+ARTICLE IV DIRECTORS